erincatto/box2c/docs/simulation.md

 ```

 ### Mouse Joint
-The mouse joint is used in the smaples to manipulate bodies with the
+The mouse joint is used in the samples to manipulate bodies with the
 mouse.
 It attempts to drive a point on a body towards the current
 position of the cursor.
 There is no restriction on rotation.